 Evolution of Marketing

 Additionally, social media and online video content are already the fastest-growing forms of digital campaigns, indicating a significant paradigm shift in marketing dynamics.
-Let’s understand these shifts in more detail as we answer the question: How has marketing changed, and if it has changed for the better?
+Let’s examine these shifts in more detail as we answer the question: How has marketing changed, and has it changed for the better?

 The History of Marketing